smishraIOV/exploreFees/readme.md

 ```

 ## Data
-To avoid building things from scratch, a recent version of weekly data (last 5 years, until early January 2023) is availabe as `weekly.csv`
+To avoid building things from scratch, a recent version of weekly data (last 5 years, until early January 2023) is availabe as `weekly.csv`.
+A [PDF plot](weeklyPlot.pdf) of transactions and fees (from this dataset) is also included.